Jeunese/jeunese.github.io/docs/ux-writing.md

 	- Wrap the label to multiple lines, if necessary.
 	- Align the UI element with the fist line of the label.

-A toggle provides users with a choice between the two mutually exclusive states of a boolean value.
+A toggle provides users with a visual choice between the two mutually exclusive states of a boolean value.
 A user should be able to make selections with only a screen reader and keyboard.
 To this end, they should be able to:

 - Understand the current state of the selection.
 - Tab through the options and between them using the arrow keys.
-- Use the spacebar to select and deselect an option.
+- Use the space bar to select and deselect an option.

 ### Buttons